xuyungang/scIGANs/README.md

 - cd scIGANs0.1.1
 - `install` bash scIGANs.install [-p dir/to/install]
 - `check installation` scIGANs -h

-For successful installation, you will see the help message.
+  -For successful installation, you will see the help message.